smakosh/next-portfolio-dev/README.md

 ## Support

-If you love this Gatsby template and want to support me, you can do so through my GitHub profile.
+If you love this Next js template and want to support me, you can do so through my GitHub profile.